UGentBiomath/COVID19-Model/README.md

 As the previous sections described, each subfolder of the repository has a specific purpose and we would ask to respect the general layout.
 Still, this is all work in progress, so alterations to it that improve the workflow are certainly possible.
 Please do your suggestion by creating a [New issue](https://github.com/UGentBiomath/COVID19-Model/issues/new/choose).

+__Remember:__ Anyone should be able to reproduce the final products with only the `code` in `src` and the data in `data/raw`!

 __TODO__

 ## Acknowledgements

-The setup is a derived version of the [data science cookiecutter](https://drivendata.github.io/cookiecutter-data-science/) providing a consistent structure.
+- The repository setup is a derived version of the [data science cookiecutter](https://drivendata.github.io/cookiecutter-data-science/) providing a consistent structure.
+- Original code by Ryan S. McGee

 ## Model highlights